About the Course

 About the Exam

 45 minute exam consisting of 30 multiple choice questions.
 Your exam will take place via secure remote online proctoring on a specific day and time.
 You need to take your exam in a private environment of your choice using a desktop or laptop computer AND your cell phone.
-More information is available able here and here.
+Further details are available here.